Home Vancouver’s Sea to Sky Region Whistler Village and Ski Resort Whistler Pride and Ski Festival

 Whistler’s Pride Festival

-With its roots going back to 1992, Whistler Pride has grown into an annual festival that attracts thousands of participants.
+Whistler Pride launched in 1992 and has since grown into an annual festival that attracts thousands of participants.
 It’s actually the biggest event of its kind in Canada (i.e. the largest Pride-themed winter ski festival).
 During the event there are plenty of great ski and snowboard opportunities on Whistler-Blackcomb along with shows, parties and all sorts of other celebrations of 2SLGBTQIA+ life and culture.

-Whistler is known for its beautiful ski resort and mountains with plenty of fresh snow in winter.
+Visitors know Whistler for its beautiful ski resort and mountains with plenty of fresh snow in winter.
 Whistler Pride takes advantage of this by scheduling its festival during what is often the peak of snow season.

 The festival usually runs for a week and one-and-a-half weekends in late January.
 People of all genders and sexualities are welcome.